Skip to main content

 MySQL Logs - Slow Query Analysis

 The Amazon RDS - MySQL Logs - Slow Query Analysis dashboard provides details on slow queries, including the number of slow queries, trends, execution times, time comparisons, command types, users, and IP addresses.
-This dashboard relies on Slow Query Logs which needs to be enabled and ingested into Sumo Logic.
+This dashboard relies on Slow Query Logs, which need to be enabled and ingested into Sumo Logic.

 Use this dashboard to:

-• Identify queries taking more time than what is configured in DB Parameter Group.
+• Identify queries taking more time than what is configured in the DB Parameter Group.

 • Identify candidate queries to improve the frequency of execution, the time it takes to execute, locking time, and other factors of interest.